LG versus Samsung. They are both Korean manufacturers that recently burst on the appliance scene.

-They also both have similar machines as well as similar marketing strategies.
-The Asian companies always look for high-volume stores even initially.
+They also both have similar machines and marketing strategies.
+The Asian companies always initiall look for high-volume stores.
 This is a unique strategy.
-Most companies will at first sell to niche companies and then sell more broadly when they have systems, processes and people to support the volume.
+Most companies will first sell to niche retailers and then sell more broadly when they have systems, processes and people to support the volume.

 It's a mixed bag for the consumer.
 On one hand you have earlier access to more choice and better technology.
 On the other hand, you have an issue when there's a problem.
 You can also buy Samsung and LG cheaper at different times of the year.
 Buying both brands around a major holiday will save you 10 to 20%.
 That's their sales strategy.